How To Start A Nonprofit In Washington DC

 Does a Washington DC Nonprofit Need a Registered Agent?

-Yes, the Department of Consumer and Regulatory Affairs (DCRA) requires nonprofits to appoint and maintain a District of Columbia registered agent.
+Yes, the Department of Licensing & Consumer Protection (DLCP) requires nonprofits to appoint and maintain a District of Columbia registered agent.
 You’re allowed to take on the job yourself or appoint a third-party, but, in either case, your nonprofit’s registered agent must list a District of Columbia street address on your articles of incorporation and actually be at that address during normal business hours.

 We don’t recommend doing the job yourself.
 Trying to manage and grow a nonprofit while performing the role of a registered agent is simply too impractical.
 Whatever the daily management of your nonprofit turns out to be like—leading meetings, for instance, or soliciting contributions and traveling to meet with potential donors—you likely won’t be able to stay at your desk reliably enough to always be there if a process server arrives with a legal notice in hand.
 Moreover, the address you list goes into the public record because it appears on your nonprofit’s articles of incorporation, so you’ll likely deal with excessive junk mail and solicitors popping up at your office door.